 For model 1 and model 2, we test research hypothesis 1 and 2 respectively.
 Only research hypothesis 1—social movements—passed 95% of significance level.
-For research hypothesis 2, we have not enough evidence to prove political activism has correlation with economic governance.
+For research hypothesis 2, we do not have enough evidence to conclude that political activism is correlated with economic governance.

-Furthermore, we enter control variables into regression model 3 to strictly verify research hypothesis.
-The scale-location plot shows a sign of linearity of residual, which might be a violation of assumption of homoscedasticity (See Figure 3, Appendix II).
-To address the problem, regression model 4 excludes the outliers defined by the Q-Q plot and gains more credibility than model 3(See Figure 3, Appendix II).
-The red line in new scale-location plot for model 4 is horizontal across and it suggests no sign of possible linearity among residuals (See Figure 4, Appendix II).
-What’s more, we can also see a cloud shape like distribution in residuals vs. fitted value plot (See Figure 4, Appendix II).
+Furthermore, we enter control variables into regression model 3 to estimate more precise relationship between political participation and economic governance.
+The scale-location plot suggests that there may be linearity of the residual, which might be a violation of the homoscedasticity assumption (See Figure 3, Appendix II).
+To address this, regression model 4 excludes the outliers defined by the Q-Q plot (See Figure 3, Appendix II).
+The red line in new scale-location plot for model 4 is horizontal, and shows no sign of linearity among residuals (See Figure 4, Appendix II).
+What’s more, we can also see a cloud shape-like distribution in residuals vs. fitted value plot (See Figure 4, Appendix II).

-Both social movements and political activism gains statistical significance in regression model 4.
+Both social movements and political activism gain statistical significance in regression model 4.
 Two control variables, unemployment and economic development, however, also have statistical significance.
 The multicollinearity test of model 4 shows the VIF value of social movements is slightly above 5 and public activism is closely to 5.

-In order to eliminate the collinear influence of control variables, we need to do further interaction analysis to verify.
-Through making plots of prediction model between independent variables and control variables, we can find out which control variables interact with which independent variables on the correlation with economic governance (See Figure 5, Appendix II).
-All four plots show no significant evidence to demonstrate that both control variables have interactive effect on independent variable because both social movements and political activism are evenly distributed.
+In order to eliminate the collinear influence of control variables, we need to do further interaction analysis.
+Through making plots of prediction model between the independent variables and control variables, we can find out which control variables interact with which independent variables on the correlation with economic governance (See Figure 5, Appendix II).
+All four plots show no significant evidence to demonstrate that both control variables have an interactive effect on the independent variable because both social movements and political activism are evenly distributed.

-Relatively, unemployment is likely to have interactive effect on social movements because it might trigger more people to participate in social movements.
-People in country with more advanced economic development might have more resources and economic basis for them to be involved in political campaign so that government has more likelihood to reflect the interests of more people in economic governance.
-For both reasons, model 5 and model 6 are to further testify interactive effect via regression.
+Relatively, unemployment is likely to have an interactive effect with social movements on economic governance because it might trigger more people to participate in social movements.
+People in a country with more advanced economic development might have more resources and economic basis to be involved in a political campaign, so the government is more likely to reflect the interests of more people in economic governance.
+For both reasons, model 5 and model 6 are to further test for interactive effects via regression.

 Both results of model 5 and model 6 have statistical significance for the interaction.
-By examining the interaction plots, we can also conclude that both independent variables have no differences in their influence on dependent variable given the involvement of control variables (See Figure 6 & 9, Appendix II).
-After a closer examination of marginal analysis of model 5 and 6, we do not find that there are a lot of outliers influence on regression models (See Figure 7, 8, 10, 11, Appendix II).
+By examining the interaction plots, we can also conclude that both independent variables have no differences in their influence on the dependent variable given the involvement of control variables (See Figure 6 & 9, Appendix II).
+After a closer examination of the marginal analysis of model 5 and 6, we do not find that there is a lot of influence from outliers on the regression models (See Figure 7, 8, 10, 11, Appendix II).

-Eventually, after we ruled out the problem of multicollinearity and interactive effect from control variables by model 5 and 6, we are convinced to use regression model 4 as statistically reliable regression.
-To have more stringent p-value and to minimize statistical error, we do a robust regression based on model 4, and the model explains 51.9% of the observations.
+After ruling out the problem of multicollinearity and interactive effects from control variables with model 5 and 6, we are convinced that regression model 4 is statistically reliable regression.
+To have more precise p-value and to minimize statistical error, we do a robust regression based on model 4, and the model explains 51.9% of the variation in the observations.

 Conclusion